alislinux/.github/profile/README.md

 # Radio New Japan Alis LGX
 -----
-Alis LGX is a Linux/GNU/X distribution, based on Arch & LFS.
+Alis LGX is a Linux/GNU/X distribution, based on CentOS Stream.